-This major prepares students for employment in advertising design and related fields.
-Students develop skills in graphic design and Web design with an emphasis on process, technique, and concept development.
+This major prepares students for employment in advertising design, production design, and related fields.
+Students develop skills in graphic design and web design with an emphasis on process, technique, and production.
 Related courses in digital imaging and interactive media increase students’ career opportunities.

 Advertising Art (AR)